Ssentiago/obsidian-xmind-viewer/README.md

 XMind Viewer is a simple plugin for Obsidian that allows you to view XMind files directly within your Obsidian vault.
 This plugin handles opening files with the .xmind extension and creates a new XMind viewer for that file.
+**Note that an internet connection is required for the plugin to function.**

 ## Features